 Welcome to Chennai, where the talk of hot weather, steep alcohol prices, and Bollywood movies is sign language for “Help I’m new here, and I’m clueless”.
-So the best thing to do if you are new is to ask a local for help, and trust me when I say you’ll be surprised at how genuinely helpful Chennaiites are, you really will be.
+The best thing to do if you are new is to ask a local for help, and trust me when I say you’ll be surprised at how genuinely helpful Chennaites are.
 Even our notorious auto drivers turn into superheroes during medical emergencies.
-But since you’re reading this article, let me be the local to show you the ropes, with 10 things you should know before you move to Chennai.
+But since you’re reading this article, let us be the locals to show you the ropes, with 10 things you should know before you move to Chennai.

 10 Things You Should Know Before You Move To Chennai

 Mornings Begin With Coffee And A Fresh Copy Of The Hindu

 We want to make it clear that when we say coffee, we don’t mean just any coffee, we mean filter coffee.
 What’s the difference?
 Everything.
 It’s straight-up better than instant coffee powder.
 Coffee in hand, you’re now set to read the goings-on in our city, from India’s most iconic newspaper, The Hindu.
 Started more than a 100 years ago, this day is about as much a part of our tradition as every Chennaiite’s mom playing M S Subbulakshmi’s rendition of the Suprabhatam every morning (Google the reference if you don’t get it).
 The day’s newspaper and filter coffee combination are available at most places across the city, though the best place to try filter coffee for the first time is at Saravana Bhavan, Ratna Café and any eatery in Mylapore.
 For more awesome filter coffee recommendations, click here.